near/sdk-docs/docs/zero-to-hero/01-basics/02-add-functions-call.md

 Note the `code_hash` here is all ones.
 This indicates that there is no contract deployed to this account.

-Let's deploy the contact and then check this again.
+Let's deploy the contract (to the subaccount we created) and then check this again.

-## Deploy the contract
+### Deploy the contract

 Ensure that in your command line application, you're in the directory that contains the `res` directory, then run: